Vyshnavikrishnakumar/NIYATI-TRAINING/Python/EDA/Read me.md

 - Heatmap for correlation analysis of customer attributes.
 - Boxplot to compare age distribution by churn status.

-## Model Development
-- A **Logistic Regression** model was built to predict customer churn.
-- The dataset was split into training and test sets to evaluate the model’s performance.
-- Key evaluation metrics include confusion matrix and classification report.

 ## How to Run
 1. Install the required dependencies: